-Antifreeze should never enter the water heater, RV water filter, frigerator, refrigerator water filter, or fresh water tank.
+Antifreeze should never enter the tank (storage) water heater, RV water filter, frigerator, refrigerator water filter, or fresh water tank.

 - 1. Turn water heater power OFF (both switches: electric & LP gas).
-The water heater should never be drained when HOT or under pressure. - 2.
+The tank (storage) water heater should never be drained when HOT or under pressure. - 2.
 Level the RV and drain the fresh water plumbing system.
 Refer to Draining the Fresh Water System. - 3.
-Water heater should be empty after draining the plumbing system.
+Tank (storage) water heater should be empty after draining the plumbing system.
 Remove the water heater drain plug from the tank (storage) water heater. - 4.
-Replace the water filter cartridge with the plastic bypass hose.

-- 5. On full system canister water filters (if so equipped), remove the canister, take out the filter, and reattach the empty canister. - Refer to Winterizing Appliances section for instructions on winterizing the refrigerator, dishwasher or clothes washer. - 7.
+Replace the water filter cartridge with the plastic bypass hose. - 5.
+On full system canister water filters (if so equipped), remove the canister, take out the filter, and reattach the empty canister. - 6.
+Appliances should be winterized.
+If your RV has a Whirlpool residential refrigerator refer to Winterizing Instructions (P/N 0311859) included in your warranty packet.
+For other appliances refer to the appliance owners manual or call Customer Service. - 7.
 Make sure the "fresh water tank drain" and "low point drains" are closed.
 This includes the refrigerator/washer low point drains. - 8.
 Set the water valves to WINTERIZE setting, and connect a hose to the City Water Inlet.
 Insert the other end of the hose into a container of antifreeze.